Student news undergoes transformation

 Bluffton’s original newspaper, “The Witmarsum,” was started by the Bluffton College Press Club in 1913 and served as the primary on-campus news organization until the spring of 2010 when the traditional print version was discontinued and replaced with a web-based source called the “Bluffton Connection.”
 With hopes students would “feel like they were part of a bigger story,” Prothro utilized the foundations of “The Witmarsum” in the rebirth of the campus news source which includes online news, radio, video features, sports broadcasts and podcasts.

-However, “The Wit” is “more than a newspaper,” explained Claire Clay ’18, a public relations major and the current copy editor for the news service.
+However, “The Wit” is “more than a newspaper,” explained Claire Clay ’18, a public relations major and former copy editor for the news service.

 Feature articles, point-counterpoint opinion pieces, sports coverage are just a few outreach points “The Wit” offers to highlight the latest news.